AdobeDocs/experience-manager-screens.en/help/user-guide/launches.md

 For the player to be able to start playing the content on the set live date, start the preceding activities before the live date.

-If the live date is *November 24, 9:00 A.M.* and grace period is *24 hours*, then the above sequence of actions will start at (live date - grace period), that is, November 23, 9:00 A.M. server time.
-This gives 24 hours to complete all the above mentioned actions for the content to reach the players.
-Players understand that this is a launch content.
+If the live date is *November 24, 9:00 A.M.* and *24 hours* is the grace period, then the above sequence of actions starts at (live date - grace period), that is, November 23, 9:00 A.M. server time.
+This setting gives 24 hours to complete all the above mentioned actions for the content to reach the players.
+Players understand that this period is a launch content.
 As such the content does not play immediately, but players can store this content as a future version and have it start playing exactly at the set live date on the player's time zone.

-For example, the server is in PST and the devices are in EST. The maximum time difference is three hours in this case and assumes that promotion takes 1 minute and publishing from author to publish takes 10 min and player can download the resources typically in 10-15 minutes.
+For example, the server is in PST and the devices are in EST. The maximum time difference is three hours.
+It assumes that promotion takes 1 minute and publishing from author to publish takes 10 minutes and the player can download the resources typically in 10-15 minutes.
 Then the grace period = time difference (three hours):

 * Plus time to promote the launch (1 minute)
 * Plus time to publish the launch (10 minutes)
 * Plus time to download at player (10-15 minutes)
 * Plus buffer (30 minutes)

-Equals 3 hours 56 minutes (14160 seconds).
+Therefore, 3 hours 56 minutes (14160 seconds).

-So, whenever you schedule any launch live, the promotion starts early by this offset.
+So, whenever you schedule any launch live, the promotion starts early by taking into account this offset.
 In the above equation, most of the items do not take much time.
 You can use a decent guess for this offset when know the maximum time difference between the server and any player.

 >[!NOTE]
 >
 >Out-of-the-box, the grace period for Screens Launch is set to 24 hours.
-This means that when you set live date for any launch for the resources under */content/screens*, the promotion starts with this offset.
+This means that when you set a live date for any launch for the resources under */content/screens*, the promotion starts with this offset.

-### Updating out-of-the-box Grace Period {#updating-out-of-the-box-grace-period}
+### Updating out-of-the-box grace period {#updating-out-of-the-box-grace-period}

-This section explains how you can update an out-of-the-box Grace Period to 10 minutes.
+This section explains how you can update an out-of-the-box grace period to 10 minutes.

 1. Navigate to CRXDE Lite and then to `/libs/system/config.author/com.adobe.cq.wcm.launches.impl.LaunchesEventHandler.config`.
 1. Right-click and copy the file.
 1. Navigate to `/apps/system/config` and right-click and paste.
 1. Double-click `/apps/system/config/com.adobe.cq.wcm.launches.impl.LaunchesEventHandler.config` so you can open the file in the editor in CRXDE Lite.
 It must show the grace period for the path */content/screens/* as **86400**.
 Change that value to **600**.

- Now the content in the text file should look similar to:
+ Now, the content in the text file should look similar to:

 ```java
 launches.eventhandler.launch.promotion.graceperiod=[ \